Microsoft/azure-docs.pt-pt/articles/api-management/api-management-howto-add-products.md

 Veja/adicione subscritores ao produto, a partir do separador **Subscrições**.

-Detete a visibilidade de um produto para desenvolvedores ou hóspedes a partir do separador **de controlo de acesso.**
+Desaprote a visibilidade de um produto para programadores ou hóspedes a partir do **separador de controlo Access.**

 ## <a name="add-apis-to-a-product"></a><a name="add-apis"> </a>Adicionar APIs a um produto